limon-programming-hero/vehicle-routing-problem/README.md

 # Solve vehicle routing problem using Genetic Algorithm 2019

 ## Usage

-* clone the project
+- clone the project
-* chose the right paramaters and hit execute button
+- chose the right parameters and hit execute button
-* when the algorithm done  from the aside select a route to see it on visual part
+- when the algorithm done from the aside select a route to see it on visual part

 ## Vehicle Routing Problem (VRP)